 02 of 10

-I use a sketchbook more like a creativity journal, with as many words as pictures.
-I have a pocket sketchbook and pen with me most of the time and a larger one for when I'm painting on location.
-I don't worry about being neat or organized, I'm merely recording thoughts and ideas for possible use on the proverbial rainy day.
+You can use a sketchbook more like a creativity journal, with as many words as pictures.
+You can also opt for a pocket sketchbook and pen and a larger one for when you're painting on location.
+That way you don't worry about being neat or organized since you're merely recording thoughts and ideas for possible use on the proverbial rainy day.

 03 of 10

 Gather Painting Ideas From the World You Live In

 While traveling to new locations can be exciting, the place to start gathering ideas is where you are right now.
 Your living room and kitchen will provide props for a still life.
 A garden will provide plants and flowers that change with the seasons.
 A scenic viewpoint will provide a landscape or cityscape that changes with the time of day.
 Persuade family members to pose for you, or sketch passer's by from a coffee shop.
 Paint the family cat or dog when it's asleep.
 Take photographs to use as a reference if you can't spend much time at a location.

 04 of 10

 No rule says you can use an idea only once.
 On the contrary, a painting idea can be used to create a whole series.
 Take an old painting you like and work on variations, pushing the idea around and further e.g. different color sets, different angles, different lighting—Monet's haystack paintings are a prime example.

 "One of the best-kept secrets of artmaking is that new ideas come into play far less frequently than practical ideas—ideas that can be re-used for a thousand variations, supplying the framework for a whole body of work rather than a single piece." — Art & FearContinue to 5 of 10 below.

 Ask Other People for Painting Ideas